ahmedfahim21/ProClubs3/README.md

 - 🏆 League or tournament-based systems

-- 🎓 Player training & development modules
+- 🎓 Player training & development modules, injuries, ageing

 - 👥 Use AI Agent Tools like Talus for on-chain simulations